This interview with Harold Gitlin and Sharon

 wine which she sold without government intervention.

-Interviewer: We’re going to talk about your parents, Sharon.
+Interviewer: We’re going to talk about your parents now.
 What was your

-Lieberman: My grandfather was a tailor.
+Gitlin: My father was a tailor.
 In fact, for quite some time, he was a tailor in

 Bexley on Drexel Avenue.